omakase-sh/boba-lang/README.md

 # Boba Programming Language

-Boba is a statically typed programming language with a clean and expressive syntax.
+Boba is a high level, statically typed programming language with a clean and expressive syntax.

 ## Features